Ecco Jr.: Release

-A slightly modified port of the title, called Ecco Jr. and the Great Ocean Treasure Hunt!, was also available on the Sega Pico.
+A follow-up to this title, called Ecco Jr. and the Great Ocean Treasure Hunt!, was also available on the Sega Pico.

-Ecco Jr. was released on the Sega Mega Drive in Australia, the only PAL version of the game released on cartridge, in November 1995.
+Ecco Jr. was released on the Sega Mega Drive in Australia, the only PAL version of the game released on cartridge.
 In Japan the game was only released on the Sega Channel on August 16, 1995.
 The game made its European debut on February 2, 2007, on the Sega Genesis Collection for PlayStation 2 and PSP.
 Ecco Jr. was also made available on the Wii's Virtual Console on November 6, 2007, in Japan, November 26, 2007, in North America and August 8, 2008, in Europe.
 The game was also released on Steam on September 13, 2010.

 Reception

 Upon release, GamePro gave the game a rave review, commenting that "all the creatures and background scenery have the same breathtaking visual appeal of the grown-up Ecco adventures".
 They particularly approved of how the game, unlike previous games in the series, is accessible to younger players.

+Electronic Games gave the game an A, praising the graphics, music, and sound effects.

 A reviewer for Next Generation, gave it two out of five stars, commenting that "to Ecco Jr.'s credit, it has some beautiful graphics and simplistic gameplay that'll be an easy play for the youngest of gamers.
 However, this game is nothing more than a way for Sega to dig its claws into the impressionable minds of young children and make them believe they need to graduate to the first (and more original) Ecco".